gustavorodrigues19/gustavorodrigues19/README.md

 ### Hi there 👋

-My name is Gustavo Rodrigues and I´m fullstack developer living in Portugal and to work remotely for companies around the globe.
+My name is Gustavo Rodrigues and I´m fullstack developer living in Portugal and working remotely for companies around the globe.

 Love to solve problems with technology ❤️